DonWachsmalstift/Desy_Felix_2023/logbook_day_1.md

 **23.10.2023 first day**
+Beamsize 1mm = could result in a high Qdamp
 The Setup was done at ~12:00
 we had to wait for the safety guy to show up until 16:00 tho